The old rules of asset management are being rewritten and the future is already here.

 Challenges of Modernizing Asset Management

-Updating asset management comes with challenges.
+Updating asset management comes with challenges, especially in managing operational risks in asset management such as data security, system failures, and regulatory compliance.
 While technology offers many benefits, firms face some common problems:

 - Fear of new technology: Some companies avoid new tools because they worry about change.